JohnKurlak/algorithmic-problem-solving/Chapter 2/README.md

 A common mistake is to assume that you have a binary search tree when the interviewer says "binary tree."
 The best way to avoid this mistake it to listen carefully to what the interviewer says.

+You can solve lots of problems more efficiently if you are given a binary search tree, so it is tempting to assume that you have one.
+For instance, consider the problem of finding the lowest common ancestor of two nodes.
+If you are given a (balanced) binary search tree, the problem can be solved in `O(lg n)` time.
+If you are given a regular binary tree, the problem can be solved in `O(n)` time.

 #### Assuming inputs are non-null

 Lots of interview problems have an array, string, or data structure as an input.
 Will your algorithm break if one of these is null?